debarnabdas007/Agentic-RAG-/README.md

 [🔗 **Watch the Architecture & Live Demo Here**](https://www.youtube.com/watch?v=mV9ksCoA5Xs)

+##### *(Note:

+* Please consider using headphones, turning on the captions and lowering the speed by a little bit in YouTube to get a smoother experience and understanding.

-##### *(Note: The video runs slightly over the 8-minute mark at 9:02 to ensure I fully demonstrated the architeccture, state machine logic, live tool execution, and configs and tradeoffs).*
+* The video runs slightly over the 8-minute mark at 9:02 to ensure I fully demonstrated the architeccture, state machine logic, live tool execution, and configs and tradeoffs).*
 ---